unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 - You can mimic the speech of another person or the sounds made by other creatures.
 You must have heard the person speaking, or heard the creature make the sound, for at least 1 minute.
 A successful Wisdom (Insight) check contested by your Trickery check allows a listener to determine that the effect is faked.

 #### CHARGER
 When you use your action to Dash, you can use a bonus action to make one melee weapon attack or to shove a creature.
-If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack’s damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).
+If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack's damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).

 ```
 ```